the Sourcing Matters show >>….. listen now

 As the basis for future preventative human & planetary care, we share the burden to know more about our food and where it comes from.
 The production of clean and healthy food as a method of redemption to what ails us, and to the instability of the climate of our shared planet has begun developing legs in recent years.
 But, we have a long way to go.
 With the exponential growth of our population, and too the modern plagues inflicting more of those who consume a cheap diet steeped with externalities that is beginning to prove concerning and expensive on a shrinking planet of finite boundaries – we need better food for thought.

 The impact of adopting a proper practice in feeding ourselves has net positive unintended consequence on human & public health.
 This approach known as regenerative agriculture is also of great benefit to the stability of environment we share with all these other living inhabitants – big and small.
-Without a sea-change in our commitment to better production of food we’ll devour our planet for short-term gain – leaving behind biodiversity and our wellbeing in its wake.
-The succession plan we leave behind is of political, social or climate instability.
-Our goal with this show is to celebrate leading voices committed to promoting food values through proper natural resource management.
-It is, after all, the sourcing which matters.
+Without a sea-change in our commitment to better production of our food we’ll devour our planet for short-term gain leaving biodiversity and our wellbeing in the wake.
+Without more solutions of change – than more political, social and climate instability is the succession plan we’ll leave behind.

-Moving forward, our approach must refocus to being part of this natural order, and to harmonize with regenerative forces for all their benefits to us, our shared inhabitants and for the sanctity of the planet as a whole.
-From food, to fuel, to our economy – a more circular approach exercised to reduce the expense of wasted resources is just a pragmatic tack on the future.
-A great place to focus our show seemed to be on leaders with an ear to the rail of where climate, design, policy, energy and capital intersect with food.
-We hope these stories help engage more folks into exciting ventures like these discussed with our guests.
+Moving forward, our approach must refocus on being part of natural order.
+We must harmonize with regenerative forces for all their benefits to us, our shared inhabitants and for the sanctity of the planet as a whole.
+From food to our economy – a more circular approach exercised to reduce the expense of wasted resources is just a pragmatic tack on the future.
+At least, that’s what we think and why we’ve focused our show on talking with leaders with their ear to the rail.
+Experts focused on where climate, design, policy, energy and capital intersect with food.
+I can only hope our series of stories motives others to unearth their passion, and to go make something good happen.

-Be inspired!
-Be motivated.
+Be inspired.
+Be motivated!